I’ve just started sewing, which sewing machine do you recommend?

 Can I sell garments I make from your patterns?

-Copyright for all MIY Collection patterns and the patterns in my book “The Beginner’s Guide to Dressmaking” remain with me, Wendy Ward.
+Copyright for all MIY Collection patterns and the patterns in all of my books remain with me, Wendy Ward.
 These sewing patterns are for personal home sewing only, not for commercial use so please don’t sell garments you make from my patterns, or reproduce any part of the patterns or the instructions without my permission.
 If you want to sell clothing you make yourself, why not come to some pattern cutting classes and learn how to make your own?!

 Do you teach patchwork and quilting?